scottishgovernment/resources.mygov.scot/_assessments/assessment-guide-to-writing-the-report.md

 ### Met the standard

 For services that have met the Digital First Service Standard the report should explain what has been done well by the service team.
-It should also explain if there is anything that the service team need to be careful of or improve for [the next stage]. (link to agile page)
+It should also explain if there is anything that the service team need to be careful of or improve for [the next stage](/assessments/agile-overview).

 This should include examples of good practice so that other service teams working on similar projects can learn from them.